steadybit/docs-public/use-steadybit/actions/README.md

 * Run Prometheus PromQL queries to check internal system metrics.
 * Leverage your Postman API tests to check that your API is still working as intended while a part of your system is under attack.

-Most checks will immediately abort the experiment execution and mark it as _failed_.
+Most checks will immediately abort the experiment run and mark it as _failed_.
 You can learn about all supported checks within our [Reliability Hub](https://hub.steadybit.com/actions?targetType=\&kind=check).

 ### Load Tests